 But last year something wonderful and surprising happened.

-A man named Dylan Thomas made some enquiries about using the space and was offered the derelict building to create a pop-up gallery and collaborative space.
+A group of artists made some enquiries about using the space and they were offered the derelict building to create a pop-up gallery and collaborative space.

 CREATE:SPACE II was born and it is open to art collaborators from every part of the community.